Big Noon Kickoff

-Meyer was on the show as an analyst for the first two seasons, but left after the 2020 season to take the Jacksonville Jaguars head coaching job, and was replaced by former Oklahoma Sooners head coach Bob Stoops for the 2021 season.
-Meyer returned for the 2022 season replacing Stoops.

 History

-In the 2013 season, Fox aired a college football pre-game show on its Fox Sports 1 channel, Fox College Saturday.
+In the 2013 season, Fox aired a college football pre-game show on its newly-launched Fox Sports 1 channel, Fox College Saturday.
 The program was unable to compete with ESPN's popular and established College GameDay, with Fox only being able to sustain an average viewership of 70,000.
 The show was cancelled after a single season, and its role was supplanted by the Friday-night edition of Fox Sports Live.